MalignantCarp/obsidian-word-statistics/README.md

 All times saved are saved in UTC to avoid time zone issues but will be viewed in local time.

 ### Configuration
-#### Index Settings
  - Show Word Counts In File Explorer: If enabled, word counts will be displayed for the vault and each folder and file in the file explorer.
  - Show Word Count Speed Messages: If enabled, the time taken to count words will be printed to the console (enable this if you experience slow-downs).
-#### Database Settings
-These settings can help to manage the size of the JSON files that make up the file, folder, unmatched databases.
-If enabled, the JSON files will have all extraneous whitespace removed.
-If disabled, the JSON files will be easily readable (this is also useful for version control to decrease the size of diffs).
+ - Minify Database: If enabled, the JSON file that contains file/folder/stats info will have all extraneous whitespace removed.
+If disabled, the JSON files will be easily readable (this is also useful for version control to decrease the size of diffs at a cost of additional file size).
- - Minify File Database
- - Minify Folder Database

 #### Word Statistics Settings
  - Monitor: Choose if word count statistics are monitored for All (Markdown) Files just files in Monitored Folders.
 Note that previously-recorded stats will not be removed if you change options.
  - Writing Timeout: This configures the window in which you will still be considered writing